-DRUG TRAFFICKING OFFENCES
+DRUG DEALING OFFENCES

-Part I - Offences included as drug trafficking offences with effect from 30th November 1993
+Part I - Offences included as drug dealing offences with effect from 30th November 1993 reference only.\

-Offences Description: The short description of offences in this Schedule is for ease of reference only.
+Offences Description: The short description of offences in this Schedule is for ease of

 - 1. Section 5 of the Misuse of Drugs Trafficking in a controlled drug.
 Act (Cap.
 185) - 2.
-Section 6 of the Misuse of Drugs Manufacture of a controlled drug.
-Act - 3.
+Section 6 of the Misuse of Drugs Manufacture of a controlled drug. - 3.
 Section 7 of the Misuse of Drugs Importation and exportation of a Act controlled drug. - 4.
 Section 10 of the Misuse of Drugs Cultivation of cannabis, opium and coca Act plants. - 5.
 Sections 43 and 46 of this Act Money laundering.

-Part II - Offence included as drug trafficking offence with effect from 1st November 2007
+Part II - Offence included as drug dealing offence with effect from 1st November 2007 reference only.\

-Offences Description: The short description of offences in this Schedule is for ease of reference only.
+Offences Description: The short description of offences in this Schedule is for ease of